jungwonOh0920/jay_oh/README.md

 ## About the project

 ### Design
 There are 5 section tabs on the left and contents changes accordingly.
-Default section is Section 4 which is Mario contents.
+Default section is Section 4 which is the Mario content.

 Desktop:
 ![Product Desktop][product-desktop]